VDSS & the Virginia Social Services System

 Adult Programs Regulated by DOLP

 Child Welfare Programs Regulated by DOLP

 - Child Caring Institutions (CCI)

 Background Investigations Responsibilities

-Local Engagement & Support (LES) is comprised of staff at the VDSS home office and five regional offices across the Commonwealth.
-Teams work collaboratively across each location to support Virginia Social Services System initiatives by consulting and supporting Local Departments of Social Services.
+The Division of Local Engagement & Support (LES) is comprised of staff at the VDSS home office and five regional offices across the Commonwealth.
+Teams work collaboratively across each location to support Virginia Social Services System (VSSS) initiatives by consulting and supporting local departments of social services.

-The Office of Innovation & Strategic Initiatives (OISI) is responsible for collaboration with the broader social services system, community based organizations, other state agencies, and nontraditional partners to implement innovation projects and strategic initiatives that will increase our capacity to better achieve our mission.
+The Office of Innovation & Strategic Initiatives (OISI) is responsible for collaboration within the broader social services system, community-based organizations, other state agencies, and nontraditional partners to implement innovation projects and strategic initiatives that will increase the agency's capacity to better achieve its mission.

-The Office of Legislative and Regulatory Affairs provides oversight of all legislative and regulatory activities of the Virginia Department of Social Services (VDSS).
+The Office of Legislative and Regulatory Affairs provides oversight of all legislative and regulatory activities of VDSS.
 Primary responsibilities include:

 - Monitoring VDSS-related legislation during each General Assembly session and coordinating year-round legislative activities